-- Monitor transactions - algorithms have been developed for fiat currency to help pick up on behaviours and patterns which are red flags for money laundering, which can also be used for cryptocurrencies and virtual assets.
+- Monitor transactions - algorithms have been developed for fiat currency to help pick up on behaviours and patterns, which are red flags for money laundering.
+These can also be used for cryptocurrencies and virtual assets.

 - Improve regulation - global KYC standards need to be stricter when issuing e-wallets and regulating cryptocurrency exchanges, requiring consensus between key players and complementary regulation.